flatironinstitute/disBatch/Readme.md

 `disBatch.py` requires the `kvsstcp` package, which should be installed in python's path, or placed in this directory.
 You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it).

-disBatch is designed to support a variety of execution environments, from a local collection of workstations to large clusters managed by job schedulers.
+disBatch is designed to support a variety of execution environments, from your own desktop, to a local collection of workstations, to large clusters managed by job schedulers.
 It currently supports SLURM and can be executed from `sbatch`, but it is architected to make it simple to add support for other resource managers.

-You can also run directly on one or more machines over ssh by setting an environment variable:
+You can also run directly on one or more machines by setting an environment variable:

-    DISBATCH_SSH_NODELIST=host1:7,host2:3
+    DISBATCH_SSH_NODELIST=localhost:7,otherhost:3

+or specifying an invocation argument:

+    -s localhost:7,otherhost:3

-This allows execution via ssh (or directly on `localhost`) without the need for a resource management system.
+This allows execution directly on your `localhost` and via ssh for remote hosts without the need for a resource management system.
-In this example, disBatch is told it can use seven CPUs on host1 and three on host2.
-Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on host1, and three on host2.
+In this example, disBatch is told it can use seven CPUs on your local host and three on `otherhost`.
+Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on `localhost`, and three on `otherhost`.
+Note that `localhost` is an actual name you can use to refer to the machine on which you are currently working. `otherhost` is fictious.
 Hosts used via ssh must be set up to allow ssh to work without a password.

 Depending on your execution environment, the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
-If you get errors about not finding disBatch or kvsstcp, you may need to hard-code the paths for your setup into the script.
+If you get errors about not finding disBatch or kvsstcp, you may need to hard-code the paths for your setup into the disBatch.py script.
 You can do this automatically by running `./disBatch --fix-paths`.
 This should only need to be done once.